hypervel/hypervel.org/docs/docs/mail.md

 #### Sending Mail via a Specific Mailer

-By default, Laravel Hyperf will send email using the mailer configured as the `default` mailer in your application's `mail` configuration file.
+By default, Hypervel will send email using the mailer configured as the `default` mailer in your application's `mail` configuration file.
 However, you may use the `mailer` method to send a message using a specific mailer configuration:

 ```php
 Mail::mailer('postmark')